BlueWebNodes/bluewebnodes.github.io/portfolio.md

          </div>
          <div class="col-md-6 col-lg-6" id="pagelayout12">
             <h2><a href="/ecommerce/">Ecommerce</a></h2>
             <p>An ecommerce website is specifically designed to facilitate commercial or business transactions, and it involves online transfer of information.
-Ecommerce websites include, but not limit to, auction sites, retail stores, business-to-business services, financial management sites, and music sites.</p>
+Ecommerce websites help you sell products or services online, manage inventory, process payments securely, and provide a smooth shopping experience for your customers.</p>
           </div>
       </div>
       <div class="row" id="colmddisplayno">